gizatechxyz/rekommender/README.md

 This project implements a verifiable content-based recommender system, specifically designed to recommend similar articles from a collection of "rekt_articles".
 The system analyzes the textual content of these articles, including their YAML frontmatter, to identify and rank similar incidents and generates a ZK proof of the similarity calcul.

+🏗️ Note that this project is in active development.

 ## Core Strategy & Methodology

 The recommender system identifies similar articles through these core steps: